 Engage Programme Options

-* All above-mentioned Well-Being Programme and Engage Programme activities are some examples of the activities proposed and may be subject to change.
+* All above-mentioned Well-Being Programme and Engage Programme activities are some examples of the activities offered and may be subject to change.

 The Counselling service is open to students on weekday evenings and on Saturdays.
 All dormitory House Supervisors are trained counsellors and are experienced in working with high school age students in academically challenging environments.
 Students may come in to discuss a personal issue, seek advice about relationships or personal development or just to have a chat in a friendly and caring environment.